pcaokhai/scrape-news-posts-golang/README.md

 go mod download
 go run cmd/main.go
 ```
-3. Need to wait a few minutes for the posts to be scrape, then access http://localhost:8000
+4. Need to wait a few minutes for the posts to be scraped, then access http://localhost:8000

 ### Test
 1. Go to http://localhost:8000 for main website